World of Tomorrow (film): Future

 A month before Episode Three's release, Hertzfeldt stated on Twitter, in response to a fan question about a possible Blu-ray release, that the series isn't a trilogy, hinting at additional episodes.
 Hertzfeldt later confirmed plans for future episodes in a post-release interview with Indiewire, stating that he had ideas but didn't know what his plans would be due to the COVID-19 pandemic.

 On March 4, 2021, Hertzfeldt gave an update during an interview with Gizmodo, estimating it would be "another couple years" until the release of Episode Four if he didn't reach a deal with a streaming service.
 A few days later, on March 11, 2021, he told Rolling Stone that it would likely be a long time before Episode Four, if his current progress continued without any additional help, roughly estimating it wouldn't be released within the next ten years.

 The bonus booklet included with the Blu-ray release of the first three episodes confirms that World of Tomorrow Episode Three: The Absent Destinations of David Prime is definitively not the end and Hertzfeldt will return to the series at some point, suggesting that it could potentially go all the way up to nine episodes.

+In May 2026, Hertzfeldt revealed that he was still looking for “a home” for future episodes after a streaming deal fell through, stating that continuing the series on his own would take too long.
+In August 2026, Hertzfeldt's complete collection became available to stream on Dropout.